-Where do you find clients?
+Where do you find clients for your tutoring business?

 Word of mouth.

-He hasn’t spent a single penny on advertising.
+My friend hasn’t spent a single penny on advertising.
 He hasn’t put up any flyers.
 He also hasn’t created any fancy business cards nor has he created a website to promote his services (not that there’s anything from with any of these things).
 Word gets around fast when half the class appears to be failing the course at the mid term point and help is needed.

 Being visible around campus.

 My friend has held many jobs within the Accounting Department.
 From Teaching Assistant to Exam Invigilator.
 Students within the department know who he is and most important of all they know they can trust him.

 As a matter of fact, before he even thought of tutoring, students came up to him to ask if he could tutor them.
 After a few free sessions it became evident that there’s a demand for this service.
 The demand for tutoring also comes with a willingness to pay for the service.
 Potential clients clearly know that they have have a problem and they’re willing to pay to have it resolved.

 You want students that appreciate the value of your services.
 However, you also need to understand that some students are on a tight budget.
 This is why you should offer group rates.
 If a student wants to get a lower rate then simply suggest that they bring together a group of their peers and offer them a decent (lowered overall per person) price.